creative-co/dockhero-docs/README.md

   heroku dh:compose
 ```

-Find other usage examples of the plugin in the [docs](https://github.com/cloudcastle/dockhero-cli)
+Find other available commands in the [docs](https://github.com/cloudcastle/dockhero-cli)

 ## Preparing a stackfile